hallofstairs/bsky-net/README.md

 🚧 _Under development_ 🚧

+The goal of `bsky-net` is to benchmark belief dynamics models, assessing their accuracy in predicting actual beliefs and enabling comparisons between different models.

+Concretely, `bsky-net` is a temporal graph dataset of user connections, communications, and beliefs over time, using real data from the Bluesky social network.
+These three components enable more accurate depictions of network structure, timing of belief updates, and measurement of model accuracy, respectively.

+`bsky-net` uses a newly-available, nearly-complete record of over 1 billion interactions on the Bluesky social network.
+As of 8/27/24, the data includes:

+- 6.2M users
+- \>300M posts (including quotes, replies)
+- \>1B likes
+- \>100M follows
+- Among other events, like reposts, blocks, etc.

 <!-- ## Setup

 This project uses UV to manage the Python environment.
 It's new (and unstable), but it's the best way to manage Python environments that I've found.
 You can install it [here](https://docs.astral.sh/uv/getting-started/installation/)